kafka-ops/julie/README.md

 You might be wondering what is the usual workflow to implement this approach:

-**Action**: As a user, part of a developer team (for example), i like to have some changes in Apache Kafka.
+**Action**: As a user, part of a developer team (for example), I like to have some changes in Apache Kafka.

 **Change Request**: As a user: